 Yes, yes there are tunnels!
 And boy, are they neat!
 Dark, damp, spooky (the island offers Halloween events in October), historic: everything you could want in a tunnel!
 There are two big ones on the island and nearby are some old bomb shelters from the warring days.

 By the way…

 This is a bathroom located in the tunnels.
 Such grace and privacy!

 Used to tow in the ships, and the massive parts to attach to them, these things were HUGE!!
 I was barely able to fit all of it into my camera!
 Thankfully though, my new adventures will be shot using a DSLR camera so GET READY!

 My time in the slammer

-This is where 1) I think they shot some movies (it was confirmed onsite that the Changeling film was shot here) and 2) they repaired parts of the ship and prepped them for attachment.
-Once again I was reminded how small I was…and how grateful I am that I didn’t have to hear all those machines work in a room with very loud acoustics.
+This is where 1) I think they shot some movies (it was confirmed onsite that the Changeling film was shot here), and 2) they repaired parts of the ship and prepped them for attachment.
+Once again, I was reminded how small I was, and how grateful I was that I didn’t have to hear all those machines work in a room with very loud acoustics.

-Now there is one more thing I have to show you…and that is the massive Chimney.
-You can see it from everywhere on the island…and when I walked inside of it I began to empathize with that girl from The Ring.
+Now there is one more thing I must show you, and that is the massive Chimney that is visible from any one point on the island.
+Once you’re inside the chimney you may become fully aware of the scale of the operations that took place there.
+When I walked inside of it I began to empathize with that girl from The Ring.

-Cockatoo Island also features onsite accommodation ranging from tents (for you tent people) to actual buildings with beds (for people like me who like nature but not while we are sleeping).
-This would be great if you want to see the city from within, at night, on an island.
-I imagine it would be pretty creepy though…all that silence…
+Cockatoo Island also features onsite accommodation ranging from tents (for you tent people) to actual buildings with beds (for people who like nature but not while they’re sleeping).
+This would be a great option if you want to see the city from within, at night, on an island.
+I imagine it would be creepy though with all that silence

 And we all know dead men tell no tales…